Kanye West Is Adopting Kobe Bryant’s Win-Together Mantra, Calls Himself The ‘Rap Version’ Of Lakers Legend

 Kanye West is opening up about the impact Kobe Bryant‘s tragic death has had on him over the last few months.

-Many people across the world were deeply affected after learning Bryant, his daughter Gianna “Gigi” Bryant and six other people were killed in a helicopter crash on Sunday, January 26.
-Upon learning of his death, multiple celebrities like Shaquille O’Neal, LeBron James, Kim Kardashian and more left touching messages on social media regarding Bryant’s death and provided well-wishes for the families who have been affected by the crash.
+Many people across the world were deeply affected after learning Bryant, his daughter Gianna “Gigi” Bryant, and six other people were killed in a helicopter crash on Sunday, January 26.
+Upon learning of his death, multiple celebrities — like Shaquille O’Neal, LeBron James, Kim Kardashian, and more — left touching messages on social media regarding his death and provided well-wishes for the families who have been affected by the crash.

-West, who had refrained from addressing the loss publicly, talked about Bryant with GQ for the publication’s May issue.
-West’s second interview for the issue took place just four days after news broke about Bryant’s death, and West admitted he was “out of it” despite having to take photos for the cover story.
-He also shared that he constantly has to go down the street where the crash took place, which is Las Virgenes Road in Calabasas.
-West then said he is committed to honoring Bryant by continuing the famous mantra he used throughout his basketball career.
+West, who had refrained from addressing the loss publicly, opened up about Bryant to GQ for the publication’s May issue.
+His second interview for the issue took place just four days after news broke about Bryant’s death, and West admitted he was “out of it,” despite having to take photos for the cover story.
+He also shared that he constantly has to travel down the street where the crash took place, Las Virgenes Road in Calabasas, California.
+The rapper went on, saying he is committed to honoring Bryant by continuing the famous mantra the NBA star used throughout his career.

 “Everyone in our life is now a member of the Lakers on one of Kobe’s championship teams,” West said.
 “The way that Kobe would say that we all have to come together and win this championship is the way I look at life now.
 To an infinite, other level.”